Healthy You - Every Day

 Image

-For many people, the ability to test for COVID-19 at home has been a game changer.
-Now, thanks to a variety of rapid antigen COVID-19 testing kits available on the market, you can test for COVID-19 in the comfort of your home and get results in as little as 15 minutes.
-Every household is now eligible to receive four free COVID-19 home tests from the United States government.
-You can order your tests at covidtests.gov.
+For many people, the ability to test for COVID-19 at home has become the norm.
+With the variety of rapid antigen COVID-19 testing kits available on the market, you can test for COVID-19 in the comfort of your home and get results in as little as 15 minutes.
+And – good news – each household will be able to order another round of four free at-home test kits, which will start shipping Sept.
+30, 2024.

 “Traditional PCR tests are the most reliable,” says internal medicine provider Jodi Lenko, MD, with LVPG Family and Internal Medicine–Alliance Drive, and Vice Chair, Department of Medicine, Lehigh Valley Hospital–Hazleton.
+The polymerase chain reaction (PCR) test for COVID-19, done in a lab, is a molecular test that analyzes your upper respiratory specimen, looking for genetic material (ribonucleic acid or RNA) of SARS-CoV-2, the virus that causes COVID-19.
 “However, not everyone needs a PCR test.
-At-home tests, or antigen tests, are very useful in certain situations.”
+At-home tests, or antigen tests, are very useful in certain situations,” Dr. Lenko says.

 Before you test

 It’s a good idea to keep a small supply of rapid antigen COVID-19 tests in your home, so you have one readily available if someone in your family needs to be tested.
 There are a variety of COVID-19 testing kits, so choosing one can be daunting.
-Studies have shown that kits with nasal swabs are more effective than those that have saliva samples.
-You also should make sure that the COVID-19 testing kit you are purchasing is labeled as FDA approved.
-You can find the complete list of authorized brands on the FDA’s website.
+Studies have shown that kits with nasal swabs are more effective than those that use saliva samples.

 How to use a COVID-19 rapid test at home